daiquocnguyen/Graph-Transformer/README.md

 ## Cite
-Please cite the paper whenever U2GNN is used to produce published results or incorporated into other software:
+Please cite the paper whenever our graph transformer is used to produce published results or incorporated into other software:

-	@article{Nguyen2019U2GNN,
+	@article{Nguyen2019GT,
 		author={Dai Quoc Nguyen and Tu Dinh Nguyen and Dinh Phung}, title={Universal Self-Attention Network for Graph Classification},
 		journal={arXiv preprint arXiv:1909.11855},